1 If I’m honest with myself, I miss people.

 A Self Guru – Biz Blog Community: for bloggers in all niches, this group has almost 5000 members and is extremely active, with opportunities to see and be seen every day.
 Amira, an attorney and online entrepreneur, ensures daily threads where we can all meet and display our latest.
 These threads invite you to post a link and support fellow bloggers on theirs.

 The Social Salad Society: created to support all kinds of online entrepreneurs.
 Sydney runs this group with authenticity and integrity, truly bringing value to those who jump on.
 She shares resources for successful use of social media to grow your business and offers opportunities for all of us to support each other.
+In fact, she has a whole support program with membership created as well as a la carte options like the Facebook group-building course I’m taking.
+If you want to check it out click here.
+And if you make a purchase, use the code SUCCESS to track that I sent you!

 Blogging for New Bloggers: Another one of my favorites if you really want to get organized as a blogger.
 Lucrezia and Marina have pulled together a community of over 32,000 members and also offer daily connection threads.
 I’ve also used them for education.
 They have free courses as well as some more in-depth for purchase like this one to assist with your Pinterest strategy.

 Entrepreneurs Building Businesses Together: an opportunity for online business owners of all kinds to share experiences, ask questions and participate in daily threads aimed at growth.
 This is a small, cohesive group of under 200 people working to be self-sufficient (the dream right?).
+Marinella, whose group this is, also provides education through a package of courses she’s created to assist those wanting to create a business.
+Click here to learn more and use code DReznik50 to get 50% off if you make a purchase.

 Corporate to Calling: My friend Nora Luke has created this group for others like us leaving corporate to use our skills for our future!
 She gets on “live” quite a bit and encourages us all to dig deep, set goals and reach them, and grow supporting each other.